Homily (Reflection) for the Memorial of Saint Elizabeth of Hungary, (17th November, 2018) on the Gospel and the Memorial

 Topic: No alternative.

 Have you ever asked yourself why the widow never gave up?
 The reason I think is simple.
 She had no alternative.
-The reason why many turn their back on God is because they think that God has alternative/s.
-But has He any?
-We still remember the reply of Saint Peter when Jesus asked them if they would leave Him like others, “Lord, to whom shall we go?
+The reason why many turn their back on God is because they think that they have alternative/s.
+Remember that Saint Peter correctly replied when Jesus asked them if they would leave Him like others, “Lord, to whom shall we go?
 You have the words of eternal life” (Jn 6:68).

-Saint Josaphat never saw God as an alternative hence he worked strenuously preaching the gospel.
-We must follow his footsteps because God has no alternative.
+Saint Elizabeth of Hungary never saw God as an alternative hence she neither counted on her maternal nor marital status.
+We must follow her footsteps because God is the ultimate and has no alternative.
 He alone is God, cf. 2Kg 19:19; Ps 86:10; Neh 9:6.
 And He alone is good, cf. Mk 10:18; Lk 18:19.